-BDwest: Six Strategies to Build Your Design Business
+BDwest: Build Your Design Business

-Get the scoop on everything from protecting your ideas to boosting profits.
+Six strategies on everything from protecting your ideas to boosting profits.

 BDwest 2018 may be in the books, but the conversations about everything the hospitality design community experienced at Boutique Design’s West Coast trade fair held April 4-5 at the Los Angeles Convention Center are just beginning.